Arushi04/Arushi04/README.md

 - 🧠 Learning Machine Learning and NLP
 - 👯 Excited to be participating in YHack!
 - 😄 Pronouns: she/her
 - 👩‍ Updates : Had a great time hiking in Zion National Park and Grand Canyon during Winter Holidays!
-I am also excited to share that I would be joining Facebook as Data Science Intern in Summer 2021.
+I am also excited to share that I would be joining Rivian as Data Science Intern in Spring 2021 and Facebook as Data Science Intern in Summer 2021.

 ### You can find me on:
 🏡 [website][website] **|**